 3. The Sagano Romance Train

-Experience the beauty of nature on the Sagano Romance Train in Kyoto, the perfect way to take in the stunning cherry blossoms and maple trees of the region.
+Experience the beauty of nature on the Sagano Romance Train in Kyoto, the perfect way to take in the region’s stunning cherry blossoms and maple trees.
 The open-air train ride runs year-round, but the best times to go are during the milder temperatures of spring and fall.
-Winter and summer can be beautiful seasons too, but the weather may be too cold or hot to fully enjoy the ride.
-The 15-minute train ride departs from Saga Torokko Station, a train museum located next to Saga-Arashiyama Station, home to the famous Arashiyama Bamboo Forest and surrounding area.
+Winter and summer can be beautiful seasons, but the weather may be too cold or hot to enjoy the ride fully.
+The 15-minute train ride departs from Saga Torokko Station, a train museum next to Saga-Arashiyama Station, home to the famous Arashiyama Bamboo Forest and surrounding area.
 Purchase tickets in advance online or at most train stations in Kyoto for an unforgettable journey through the mountains of western Kyoto.

 Location: Sagatenryuji Kurumamichicho, Ukyo Ward, Kyoto, 616-8373, Japan